 “How do you mean?”

 “It’s all a crock, that’s how.
-I dreamed it up on my Barco Lounger there, one night when everybody else had cleared out.
-The idea first hit me on a vacation trip to Mazatlan—have quietly run with it from there.”
+I dreamed it up on my Barco Lounger, one night when everybody else had cleared out.
+The idea first came to me on a vacation trip to Mazatlan—have quietly run with it from there.”

 “So, what about the product, the tequila itself?”